forcebytes/triangulation-challenge/README.md

 ## Installation and Execution

-Simply clone the repository and run index.html on a browser.
+Simply clone the repository and open index.html on a browser.